canonical/mysql-k8s-operator/README.md

 juju relate mysql-k8s:mysql mediawiki:db
 ```

-**Note:** The endpoint `mysql-root` provides the same legacy interface `mysql` with MySQL root-level priviledges.
+**Note:** The endpoint `mysql-root` provides the same legacy interface `mysql` with MySQL root-level privileges.
 It is NOT recommended to use it from security point of view.

 ## OCI Images